Answered By: Catherine McManamon Last Updated: Apr 09, 2019 Views: 601

 The help guides on eBook platforms will provide more detailed information about their respective DRM measures and will explain if and how you can print, copy and paste.

-If you wish to download eBook content rather than read online, you will usually need some specific software installed on your device.
-Adobe Digital Editions works with most eBook files.
+If you wish to download eBook content rather than read online, you will usually need some specific software installed.
+Adobe Digital Editions works with most eBook files on personal devices but is not available on University PC Centre PCs.
 The eBook platforms will usually provide a link to software you need to install in order to read their eBook files.

 The library's eBooks are primarily designed to be read on PCs, though some are available to download on to eBook devices.
 Rather than using a dedicated eBook reader device we would suggest you use an iPad or other tablet, or alternatively use a laptop or netbook.
 Using a tablet, laptop or netbook gives you more flexibility.